Jadon Haselwood

 Jadon S. Haselwood (born April 15, 2001) is an American professional football wide receiver.
 He played college football for the Oklahoma Sooners and Arkansas Razorbacks.

-High school career
+Early life

 Haselwood attended Cedar Grove High School in Ellenwood, Georgia.
 As a senior he had 53 receptions for 1,032 yards and 11 touchdowns.
 He played in the 2019 All-American Bowl.
 A five-star recruit and the number one ranked receiver in his class, Haselwood originally committed to the University of Georgia to play college football before switching to the University of Oklahoma.

 College career

 Haselwood played at Oklahoma from 2019 to 2021.
 As a true freshman in 2019, he played in 13 games, had 19 receptions for 272 yards, and scored a touchdown.
 He missed the first six games of his sophomore year in 2020.
 He finished the season with four receptions for 65 yards over three games.
 As a junior in 2021, Haselwood played in 12 games and led the team with 39 receptions for 399 yards and six touchdowns.

 After the 2021 season, Haselwood transferred to the University of Arkansas.